KidsAbility Board of Directors

 Over her career, Linda has consistently demonstrated her leadership skills in service delivery, client affairs, government relations, community development and sector knowledge.
 Dedicated to the pursuit of an integrated and seamless system of supports and services for Ontario's families, Ms. Kenny brings extensive experience in strategic leadership, organizational development and stakeholder relations.

-Mary Law has lived in Cambridge for the past 37 years.
+Mary has lived in Cambridge for the past 41 years.
 Mary is an occupational therapist by training and worked at KidsAbility (then the Rotary Children's Centre) from 1977-83.
 She then worked for many years as a Professor in the School of Rehabilitation Science at McMaster University.
 Mary is co-founder of CanChild Centre for Childhood Disability Research, a multidisciplinary research centre at McMaster University.
 She participated in many evaluation and outcome studies about children's rehabilitation until retiring in 2014.
 In Cambridge, Mary has been actively involved on the Board of several community organizations.
+In 2018, Mary was appointed an Officer of the Order of Canada.

 Elizabeth is Chair of the Workplace Safety and Insurance Board and has a 35-year history of public service as a trustee and school board Chair, Kitchener-Waterloo MPP, Deputy Premier, Minister of Labour, Health & Long-Term Care, Environment and Education.
 As an MPP, she was a tireless community advocate and brought the Cancer Centre to Grand River Hospital and the Cardiac Centre to St. Mary’s Hospital.